dkniffin/swackets/README.md

 Once enabled from Atom -> Preferences, reload Atom  (Ctrl+Alt+Cmd+L) to activate Swackets.

-*Sourcecode must be focused to Swacketify.*
+*Sourcecode must have file extension and be focused to Swacketify.*

-[Experimental: Potential performance issues for very long files]
+[Experimental: Supported on Atom 1.0.19+ with potential performance issues for very long files]

 ![Swackets In Action](http://i.imgur.com/Wjkwp35.png)